datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   user is authenticated, a session key for encryption is used, the network is authenticated and a 128bit session key is used
 * In GSM a stream cipher is used
-* In UTMS a block cipher in a stream cipher mode
+* In UMTS a block cipher in a stream cipher mode
 * **CRC-32 problem in WEP:** The remainder of the CRC32 is the ICV (Integrity check value).
 This allows for a message to be added to the original message without breaking the integrity check.